-1,123 jurisdictions in 20 countries have declared a climate emergency.
-Populations covered by jurisdictions that have declared a climate emergency amount to 285 million citizens, with 47 million of these living in the United Kingdom.
-This means in Britain now roughly 70 per cent of the population lives in areas that have declared a climate emergency.
-In New Zealand, the percentage is even higher: 74 per cent of the population.
-It’s around 25 per cent in countries like Switzerland and Italy.
+1,799 jurisdictions in 31 countries have declared a climate emergency.
+Populations covered by jurisdictions that have declared a climate emergency amount to over 820 million citizens, with 60 million of these living in the United Kingdom.
+This means in Britain now around 90 per cent of the population lives in areas that have declared a climate emergency, over 480 councils all together.
+In New Zealand, the percentage is nearly as high: 75 per cent of the population.

 On 29 April 2019, the first parliament in the world to declare a climate emergency at the national level was the Welsh Parliament.
 Some say it was Scotland, though, because on 28 April 2019, the First Minister of Scotland declared a climate emergency on behalf of her government at an annual Scottish National Party conference.